OkfreelancerAi/badman/README.md

-# Agent Rental — Badman x Karim Ourkia
+# Agent Rental — Badman x badbitch
 ## The Synthesis Hackathon 2026

 ### What is Agent Rental?